The New England Journal of Medicine November 11, 2004

 Bottom Line

-In African American patients with advanced heart failure receiving standard therapy, the addition of a fixed-dose combination of isosorbide dinitrate and hydralazine significantly improved survival, reduced the risk of first hospitalization for heart failure, and enhanced quality of life.
+In self-identified Black patients with advanced heart failure, the addition of a fixed-dose combination of isosorbide dinitrate and hydralazine to standard neurohormonal blockade significantly improved a composite metric of survival, hospitalizations, and quality of life.

 Key Findings

-1. The trial was terminated early for efficacy after a clear mortality benefit was observed in the intervention group compared with the placebo group (6.2% vs. 10.2%; hazard ratio 0.57; P=0.01).
+1. The trial was terminated early due to a significant mortality benefit; all-cause mortality was 6.2% in the ISDN-HYD group compared to 10.2% in the placebo group, representing a 43% relative reduction (Hazard Ratio, 0.57; P=0.01).

 Study Design